longy2k/obsidian-bmo-chatbot/README.md

 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.
 - **Set Max Tokens and Temperature:** Customize the length and randomness of the chatbot's responses with Max Tokens and Temperature settings.
 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.
-- **Interact with self-hosted API LLM(s) models:** Use the REST API URL provided to interact with self-hosted API LLM(s) models like [LocalAI](https://github.com/go-skynet/LocalAI).
+- **Interact with self-hosted API LLM(s) models:** Use the REST API URL provided to interact with self-hosted API LLM(s) models using [LocalAI](https://github.com/go-skynet/LocalAI).

 ## Requirements
 To use this plugin, you need an OpenAI account with API access.
 If you don't have an account yet, you can sign up for one on the [OpenAI website](https://platform.openai.com/overview).

-Additionally, if you want to interact with self-hosted API LLM(s) models like [`LocalAI`](https://github.com/go-skynet/LocalAI), you will need to have the self-hosted API set up and running.
+Additionally, if you want to interact with self-hosted API LLM(s) models using [`LocalAI`](https://github.com/go-skynet/LocalAI), you will need to have the self-hosted API set up and running.
 You can follow the instructions provided by the self-hosted API provider to get it up and running.
 Once you have the REST API URL for your self-hosted API, you can use it with this plugin to interact with your models.

+Check out some models at [GPT4ALL](https://gpt4all.io/index.html) under "Model Explorer".

 ## How to activate the plugin
 Three methods: